lzhbrian/Palm-Live-Detection/README.md

 ### Demo

-* This system detects the relative distance of finger edges, so moving forward or backward won't trigger anything. (as shown below)
+* This system detects the relative distance of finger end vertices, so moving forward or backward won't trigger anything. (as shown below)

 ![notdetected](resources/notdetected.gif)

-* If you stretch your fingers, which results in change of relative distance between finger edges, the system will consider it as a LIVE PALM. (as shown below)
+* If you stretch your fingers, which results in change of relative distance between finger end vertices, the system will consider it as a LIVE PALM. (as shown below)

 ![detected](resources/detected.gif)